mozilla/release-services/src/releng_docs/deploy/weekly-releases.rst

    .. todo:: need to explain how to revert when a deployment goes bad.

+TODO: we can already do this while waiting for the release to happen
 #.
 Fill in the release notes on GitHub

    `New GitHub Release`_